RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 @RemoteTechSettings:FOR[zzSolarSystem] {...}
 ```

-Then, the Module Manager would apply these patches alphabetically i.e. the `AsteroidFactory`, `zSuperRangeAntennas` and `zzSolarSystem` patches in this particular order.
+From the above, the Module Manager would apply these patches alphabetically i.e. the `AsteroidFactory`, `zSuperRangeAntennas` and `zzSolarSystem` patches in this particular order.